-18 The functioning of any other market-based instrument regarded when introducing the carbon tax should be monitored to adjust its administration accordingly.
+15 The functioning of any other market-based instrument regarded when introducing the carbon tax should be monitored to adjust its administration accordingly.
 This could happen with an emissions trading scheme.
-For example, Friends of the Earth (Europe) pointed out in 2010 that failure of the EU ETS was leaving Europe failing
+For

 22. Legislative coordination among competent jurisdictions to enact a carbon tax is desirable, when regulating its administration issues in a regional context (within or outside the national State borders).
 It allows a subsequent coherent and easier application of any carbon taxes that would affect the taxpayers.
 If a tax is levied on fuels, a cooperative administrative system needs to be established to avoid certain risks: fuels could be taxed twice if one jurisdiction lays down the taxable event upon production, and another jurisdiction upon consumption of the same fuel.
 Technically this may not be considered double taxation legally, but the economic effects might be unfair.
 Cooperation between tax administrations is needed to check the actual application of the tax and avoid fraud.
 This situation could not solely occur between different regions in one country, but could also arise between neighbouring countries.
 Moreover, a jurisdiction could introduce rules stating that a carbon tax on fuels paid in country X will not be reimbursed if the fuel is exported to country Y, as a carbon tax is supposed to incentivize a change of behaviour of consumers in country X and that is not achieved if the fuel in question is exported to another country.
 However, where the taxpayer is the owner or operator of stationary facilities emitting the taxed pollutant substance, it seems unlikely that specific regulations are needed in neighbouring jurisdictions to avoid this particular problem.